Mortgages for new build homes

-A new-build property is one that’s been newly built, or substantially renovated, within the past two years and not sold during that period.
-If you’re buying a place where work hasn’t started on the land, or the property is in the process of being built, it’s known as ‘off-plan’.
-Trying to secure a mortgage on an off-plan home can be more complicated that one that’s been completed.
+A new build property is one that’s been newly built, or substantially renovated, within the past two years and not sold during that period.
+If you’re buying a property where work hasn’t started on the land, or the property is in the process of being built, it’s known as ‘off-plan’.
+Trying to secure a mortgage on an off-plan home can be more complicated than one that’s been built.

 What are the benefits of new build homes?

-- You could avoid some of the costly delays of the regular house-buying process, such as property chains.
+- You could avoid some of the costly delays of the regular house-buying process, like property chains.